Care for Caregivers

 How We Work Together

-Accepting the Uncontrollable (ACT): We work on letting go of the idea that everything is yours to fix.
-You can love someone deeply and still accept the limits of what anyone can control.
+• Accepting the Uncontrollable (ACT): We work on letting go of the idea that everything is yours to fix.
+You can love others deeply and still accept the limits of what anyone can control.
 You will learn skills to ride the waves of grief, anger, and resentment without drowning in them.

-Shifting Your Narrative (CBT): We examine the thought patterns that keep you stuck in "shoulds" and guilt.
+• Shifting Your Narrative (CBT): We examine the thought patterns that keep you stuck in "shoulds" and guilt.
 We get clear on what matters most to you so that choices about care, work, or the future feel aligned with your own heart.